crapbag999/crapbag999/README.md

 - 👋 Hi, I’m @crapbag999
-- 👀 I’m interested in making web apps
+- 👀 I’m interested in data science/ data analysis and Python
-- 🌱 I’m currently learning how to on The odin project
+- 🌱 I’m currently learning how to on freecodecamp.com
-- 💞️ I’m looking to collaborate on anything related to web development
+- 💞️ I’m looking to collaborate on anything related to data science/analysis

 <!---
 crapbag999/crapbag999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.